hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/01_alignment.md

             ├── bwa/
 ```

-With the `-p` option of the `mkdir` command, we can use just 3 commands to create the above structure:
+With the `-p` option of the `mkdir` command, we create the above structure very quickly:

 ```
 $ mkdir -p var-calling/data/untrimmed_fastq